 Education Required to Become an Online Counselor

-Online counselors go through the same preparation as those who practice in-person.
+Online counseling programs involve the same preparation as those for practitioners who provide in-person services.

 Your education to become an online counselor begins with an undergraduate degree in counseling, psychology, sociology, social work or a related field.